Check out the video below for a key point summary of this article, “Multi-Location SEO Web Design”.

 It’s critical to structure the URL’s of these location pages correctly so google can easily index them, therefore each location receives it’s own url, all of which link to the same main domain at mysite.com

-Effective Local SEO URL Structure
+Effective SEO for Multiple Locations Local URL Structure

 For example, most often it makes sense to reference each location by the city.
 Below we have a site structure set up for an attorney, headquarters in Rockville, MD, using one domain at mysite.com.